A Guide to Data Pipelines (And How to Design One From Scratch)

 Flexibility and Scalability are the Keys to Sustainable Data Pipelines

-With over 150 automated connectors, Striim can connect to and integrate data to and from various data sources (applications and databases) to stream trillions of events for various use cases every day.
+With over 150 automated connectors, Striim integrates data from various sources—applications and databases—streaming trillions of events daily for diverse applications.